uc-wu/ML-final-project/README.md

 # EMOBOT: A Daily Chatbot In Life
 This repo contains the code for our project
+Emobot is a practical chatbot designed for use on Discord, featuring three main functions.
+* The first and second functionalities assist in generating trendy text, utilizing the Albert model for training.
+* The third function aids in automatic responses, trained using the GPT-2 model.
+### Function 1 2&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;                   Function3
 <table>
   <tr>
     <td><img src="https://github.com/uc-wu/ML-final-project/blob/main/截圖%202024-01-15%20晚上7.06.41.png" width="800"/></td>